3 cost-management strategies for employee health care coverage

 An employee engagement strategy that includes wellness and weight-loss programs tied to rewards for healthier choices may help prevent or manage chronic conditions — which may ultimately promote better health, improved productivity and lower overall costs.

-For example, UnitedHealthcare Rewards® enables eligible members to earn up to $1,000* per year by completing various daily health goals and one-time activities, such as getting a biometric screening, completing a health survey and using a smartphone or smartwatch to log 5,000 or more steps each day and to track sleep for 14 nights.
+For example, UnitedHealthcare Rewards® enables eligible members to earn up to $1,0006 per year by completing various daily health goals and one-time activities, such as getting a biometric screening, completing a health survey and using a smartphone or smartwatch to log 5,000 or more steps each day and to track sleep for 14 nights.
 Additionally, a program called Real Appeal® supports weight loss by building healthy habits across key areas, such as nutrition, fitness, sleep and stress.
 It is available at no additional cost to eligible UnitedHealthcare members and dependents as part of their health plan benefits.

 For a deeper dive into these cost strategies, watch the video below to hear the trends regional UnitedHealthcare leaders are seeing find traction within their respective markets.
-Or read a white paper on this topic.